Open finance: European Union (EU) and the United Kingdom

-The UK, having initially implemented open banking under the GDPR and PSD2, is now developing its open finance framework under the Data Protection and Digital Information Billl.
+The UK, having initially implemented open banking under the GDPR and PSD2, is now developing its open finance framework under the Data Protection and Digital Information Bill.
 This bill will provide the legal basis for government and regulators to establish smart data schemes across various sectors, including financial services.
 Key issues under consideration include commercial incentives for firms, ensuring compliance with Consumer Duty regulations, dispute resolution mechanisms, and the scope of data sharing.
 The government is also working on implementing pensions dashboards, which will enable individuals to view all their pension information in one place.

 In April 2024, the UK government launched an industry-led taskforce, chaired by the Centre for Finance, Innovation and Technology (CFIT), to further develop the open finance framework.
 This taskforce aims to expand on the concept of open banking, allowing the secure sharing of a wider range of financial data.
 This initiative seeks to improve access to credit for small and medium-sized enterprises (SMEs) and identify new use cases for open finance.
 The taskforce will prioritize which data sets should be unlocked and develop APIs to facilitate this process.
 It will also explore commercial incentives to encourage the safe sharing of financial data.

 CFIT has outlined a detailed roadmap for the implementation of open finance in the UK.
 In 2024, the focus will be on developing the regulatory framework, prioritizing use cases, and creating solutions for vulnerable customers.
 The following year, 2025, will involve developing standards, creating a more detailed roadmap, exploring commercial models, and developing solutions specifically for SMEs.
 By 2026, the goal is to roll out open finance more broadly, establish a data-sharing agreement, ensure the sustainability of the system, launch a future open banking entity, and foster industry capabilities.
 Looking beyond 2027, the focus will shift towards future open banking innovation and sustainable commercial models for premium APIs.